yangfcm/Java-Algo/src/main/java/algo/assorted/readme.md

 3. `MaxProfit.java`

    Max profit: Given an array with each number representing a stock price for one day, work out an algorithm to find the max profit.

+4. `MinTime.java`

+   Find out minimum days required to produce target items with the given machines.